elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Tutorial assets in File Browser](doc/images/tutorial-files.png)

    The cloned repository includes a set of custom component specifications that you will add to the Elyra component registry and use in a pipeline.
-The `Download File` component downloads a file from a web resource.
-The `Count Rows` component counts the lines in a row-based file.
+The '`Download File`' component downloads a file from a web resource.
+The '`Count Rows`' component counts the lines in a row-based file.

 You are ready to start the tutorial.

 ### Add custom components to the registry

-Elyra stores information about custom components in the component registry and makes those components available in the Visual Pipeline Editor.
+Elyra stores information about custom components in the component registry and makes those components available in the Visual Pipeline Editor's palette.
 Components can be grouped into categories to make them more easily discoverable.

 ![Pipeline editor palette with components](doc/images/palette-in-pipeline-editor.png)